 Under MAP-21, HEPE 's research centers on methods to better plan projects, reduce their overall impacts, and improve associated mitigation options.
 Methodologies and tools like Eco-Logical, mitigation banking and regional programmatic efforts are examples of the focus areas that HEPE will be emphasizing in the future.

-Another research goal is to improve coordination and communication between the various State DOTs and their sister agencies, as well as the public, to ensure transparency and understanding of projects, and in the process create efficiencies in project review.
+Another research goal is to improve coordination and communication between the various State DOTs and their sister agencies, as well as the public, in order to ensure transparency and understanding of projects, and in the process create efficiencies in project review.

 HEPR develops and implements programs and activities to advance the fair and prudent acquisition and management of real property.